-YOUR PORTFOLIO SHOULD BE ABLE TO LOOK HIM STRAIGHT IN THE EYE.
-WITHOUT BLINKING.
+Your Portfolio Should Be Able To Look Him Straight In The Eye.
+Without Blinking.
 To survive today's volatile business environment, investors must be prepared to face what has become a temperamental and unpredictable beast.
 Markets so complicated, so shifting, they'll scare the likes of anyone.
 At Pittsburgh National, not only will we protect you from the bears.
-We'll manage your partfolio to run with the bulls.
-Because we believe that, even in times like these, portfolios can grow if you respect the market.
-But never fear it.
+We'll manage your partfolio to run with the bulls. e we believe that, even in times like these, portfolios can grow if you respect the market But never fear it.